Your Stats πŸ“Š

 πŸ—ΊοΈWhere Your Iron Shots Miss

 When you don't hit the green, where does the ball go?
-This shows you your miss patterns β€” and the biggest one is a clear fix.
+The dominant miss tells you the most important adjustment to make.

-⬇️ Short of the green31%
+⬇️ Short of the green36%

-⬆️ Long of the green10%
+⬆️ Long of the green7%

-Rare β€” distance control is decent
+Rare β€” distance control is decent.

 ⬅️ Left of the green9%

-Small miss to the left
+Small directional miss to the left.

-➑️ Right of the green7%
+➑️ Right of the green8%

-Small miss to the right
+Small directional miss to the right.

 πŸ“How Far From the Hole When You Hit the Green